-The Olympia Newsriver is an NPI project that makes tracking priority legislation simple and easy.
-The Newsriver aggregates feeds for bills “with legs”, providing an up-to-date view of what’s moving in the statehouse at any given time during session.
-Bill actions are sorted by topic and presented in reverse chronological order, so bills with activity appear at the top of the topical newsriver and “flow” downwards as they are displaced.
+The Statehouse Bill Tracker is an NPI project that makes tracking priority legislation simple and easy.
+The Tracker aggregates feeds for bills “with legs”, providing an up-to-date view of what’s moving in the statehouse at any given time during session.
+Bills are sorted by activity.
+The most recently active bills appear at the top and the least active bills appear at the bottom.

 When something happens to a bill, we call that an action.

 - Bills are sorted in reverse chronological order.
 The most active bills will always appear at the top.
-Bills with little activity will sink to the bottom of the Newsriver like a heavy stone settling at the bottom of a creek bed after being washed downstream by a flood.
+Bills with little activity will sink to the bottom like a heavy stone settling at the bottom of a creek bed after being washed downstream by a flood.

 - A green dot next to a bill number update indicates the bill reflects progressive values and enjoys our support.
 Conversely, red octagon (stop sign) indicates that we oppose the bill because it would implement policies that are contrary to progressive values.
 Finally, a yellow triangle means we have concerns about a bill, but are not working for its defeat.